 Not all UX strategists even know how to use Photoshop or InVision for wireframing/designing.
 Most UX strategists consider objectives from the business side, then work into the UX side to find a solution.

 So a UX strategist gathers research data and studies the results to come up with a user experience strategy that should convert well.
-This post explains it a bit more by considering the information architecture of a design along with the user experience.

 Designing For A Purpose